2-Minute Gridded Global Relief Data (ETOPO2v2)

 The ETOPO2v2c, with cell centered-registration, eliminates the ETOPO2 North Pole redundancies but has the same number of cells: 5,400 rows of data (180 x 30), each with 10,800 columns of data (360x30).
 The first row of 10,800 (360 x 30) cells in ETOPO2 (2001) redundantly repeated the same data value, centered on the north pole.
 A data row, centered on the South Pole, was not included in the original ETOPO2 (2001).

-Land topography was re-sampled from the GLOBE Project (1999) to ensure proper registration with the 2' ETOPO2v2 grid.
+GLOBE Project (1999) to ensure proper registration with the 2' ETOPO2v2 grid.

 Smith & Sandwell

 The "Smith & Sandwell" database is a worldwide set of 2-minute gridded ocean bathymetry derived from 1978 satellite radar altimetry of the sea surface.
 The version contained in ETOPO2v2 is 8.2.
-For a detailed technical discussion of their methodology.

 The "Global Land One-kilometer Base Elevation" (GLOBE) database is made up of data sets from more than eight US and foreign agencies.
 It covers all of the world's land masses at a resolution of 0.5 minute (30") of latitude and longitude, which is approximately one kilometer at the equator.
 GLOBE data were sampled to 2' cell averages for all land areas.